ackwell/ninjabot/README.md

 through the Ninjabot class (passed to plugins as `bot`).

 Good examples of working plugins are floating around.
-I'd suggest taking a look at the 'Uno' plugin in ninjabot-games, as it's quite large, with it's own help system and the like.
+I'd suggest taking a look at the 'Uno' plugin in the games section, as it's quite large, with it's own help system and the like.

 Happy botting!